While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:

 5. Try to get to 3 sets of squats before your trek starts.

-Please note: Any form of exercise requires you to stretch and warm up first.
+Note: Any form of exercise requires you to warm up first.
 Do not do any cardio or strength training with a cold body.
+And also important is to cool down your body once you are done with the exercises.
+This video will help you do basic warm up and cool down routine.

 │What to do if you are short on time